An adaptation of one of Derry’s best loved plays is set to come to the Millennium Forum this October.

-Although a firm favourite in the hearts of Derry audiences, the play has never had a professional Irish run.
+Although ‘Maire’ is a firm favourite, the adaptation, Myra’s Story has never had a professional Irish run.
 But this year, thanks to the Millennium Forum, Brian will take ‘Myra’s Story’ on a full Irish tour, which includes several Dublin dates.

 Brian added that the subject matter of the play, homelessness and alcoholism, are “so relevant in this modern age.”
 He went on: “I’ve said from the beginning that although it was set in Derry, and now Dublin, it had a universal theme to it.
 It seems to be a growing epidemic, and what my play does is shine a light on the human aspect.
 Everyone that you see homeless, they all have a story to tell, something happened along the way, and thgat’s what I wanted to do when I wrote the play.
 The play is hugely funny, but it’s not odd in such a tragic story when you’re tracing the history of someone.
 There’s a lot of comedy in the play - you’re laughing one minute and crying the next minute.
 It’s a real rollercoaster of emotions.”